 A J-tube is inserted through the skin and abdominal wall into the jejunum, a part of your small intestine.
 The tube is used for feeding and to help you maintain good nutrition, hydration, and body weight.
-The tube is put in place for those who cannot take in enough food or drink by mouth or have trouble digesting food.
+The tube is put in place for those who cannot take in enough food or drink by mouth, have trouble digesting food or emptying their stomachs.